pycroscopy/pyUSID/docs/data_format.rst

 --------------
 Before we start off, lets clarify some nomenclature to avoid confusion.

-Data model
+Data schema
 ~~~~~~~~~~~
-Data model refers to the way the data is arranged.
+Data schema or model refers to the way the data is arranged.
 This does **not** depend on the implementation in a particular file format

 File format
 ~~~~~~~~~~~~